-The electrostatic precipitation process, in a case of high-resistance dusts, results in the reverse ionization (back corona) at the side of the collecting electrode at which the dust accumulates.
-As a result, positively charged dust particles may be released or formed by such reverse ionization and naturally (in a case when the discharge electrodes are negatively charged) such positively charged particles are repelled from the positively charged dust-collecting surfaces.
-As the gas stream passes between the "conventional" dust-collecting electrodes, particles, which pick up a positive charge electrode where they may pick up a negative charge and then move toward the collecting electrode where they may again pick up a positive charge, and so on.
+The electrostatic precipitation process, in the case of high-resistance dusts, results in the reverse ionization (back corona) at the side of the collecting electrode at which the dust accumulates.
+As a result, positively charged dust particles may be released or formed by such reverse ionization and naturally (in a case when the discharge electrodes are negatively charged) such positively

-In a case of the low-resistivity dust, somewhat similar process takes place, however due to the entirely different phenomena.
+In the case of the low-resistivity dust, somewhat similar process takes place, however due to the entirely different phenomena.
 Low resistivity dusts are known for a quick discharging, thus, they would be repelled back to the gas stream nearly instantly upon contacting the collecting plates irrespective of their polarity.
 Viewed as a statistical phenomenon, therefore, particles of dust tend to move in a zig-zag fashion between the plane of the discharge electrodes and the collecting electrodes as the gas entrains such particles along the collecting path.
 The zig-zag movement is a phenomenon which is associated with both high- and low-resistance dusts.